Aurea6/Aurea6/guides/BotForge/Setup.md

     In case your wondering if you've done stuff right, then this is how it should look like:
       ![how it should look like](assets/Pterodactyl_panel_startup_setup.png)</details>

-2. Now that you've done the above step head over to [BotForge's Index Generation Tool](https://docs.botforge.org/#guide-index-generator) and simply generate a main file for your project.
+2. Now that you've done the above step head over to [BotForge's Client Generation Tool](https://tools.botforge.org/clientgen) and simply generate a main file for your project.
    <details><summary>Example main file</summary>

       ```js